germanattanasio/personalized-recommendations/INSTRUCTIONS.md

   ![app-js](/instructions/app-js.png)

-  **Note:** For the Watson Question & Answer service to work, Watson is trained on a cor- pus of information in order to become more proficient at answering questions about that corpus.
-For this workshop, we have provided a pre-trained corpus based on general travel for you.
+  **Note:** For the Watson Question & Answer service to work, Watson is trained on a corpus of information in order to become more proficient at answering questions about that corpus.
+For this workshop, we have provided a pre-trained corpus of some general travel for you.

   5. Click on File -> Save or press Crt+S.

   ![app-js](/instructions/file-save.png)

+  We've added Tradeoff Analytics and Question & Answer, but we need to update our application to reflect these changes.

 ## Deploy